DIGITALDJZ/Chute-SDK-v2-iOS/README.md

     - (void) assetsInBackgroundWithCompletion:(GCResponseBlock) aResponseBlock;
 ```

 Assets can also be organized into parcels.
 Retrieving a parcel's assets is even easier.
-Each parcel has an array of assets so to get a parcel's assets you simply call '[_parcel assets]'.
+Each parcel has an array of assets so to get a parcel's assets you simply call `[_parcel assets]`.

 ## Associating Your Data with Assets